 The Sims is an integral part of any gamer's collection.
 Who doesn't love a game that lets you play God?
 From its humble beginnings to its copious updates and expansions, players are able to create families, build houses, and rule their own little world... or at least that's what they're supposed to do.

 On Reddit, lovers of this classic video game opened up about the most bizarre things they had ever done with their Sims.
 From funny mishaps to sinister plots, these stories will make you want to find your nearest console and binge with The Sims.

-"Killing Sims is (generally) too easy and vastly overdone.
-So one day I was an a mischievous mood so I decided to perform a 'social experiment'.
+I was [in] a mischievous mood so I decided to perform a "social experiment".
 I built a very bland house.
-Basically a big square of unpainted walls without windows and only one door.
-Once I had the whole neighborhood trapped inside, I removed the only way out.
+Basically a big square of unpainted walls without windows and only 1 door.
+Once I had the whole neighborhood trapped inside I remove the only way out.

-Inside the house there was one refrigerator (no starving to death allowed) and right in the center of the house, a single toilet.
+Inside the house there was one refrigerator [...] and, right in the center of the house, a single toilet.
 I wanted to see which Sims would unashamedly use the toilet in full view of everyone else.
 Most did not want to.

 Slowly I would shrink the walls as people moved away from them forcing everyone closer and closer to that one, lone toilet.
-The whole neighborhood, all fed and needing to use the toilet, nearly all too ashamed to use it standing around in a tight, confined space all staring at the toilet longingly.
+The whole neighborhood, all fed and needing to use the toilet, nearly all too ashamed to user it standing around in a tight, confined space all staring at the toilet longingly.
 Many were standing in puddles.
-Woe betide them that fainted."
+Woe betide them that fainted.